mrivaslemoine/GirliesBookClub/README.md

 # GirliesBookClub
-Tool to help submit and choose periodic submissions
+Tool to help submit and choose books